Mando619/Mood-Me-/README.md

 This project can be accessed from any browser on an internet-connected device.
 User friendly navigation.
-Using2 API calls that take in the users mood request, and projects a random music playlist or movie trailor.
+Using2 API calls that take in the users mood request, and projects a random music playlist or movi pull e trailor.

 * Music playlist API https://www.spotify.com/us/
 * Movie trailor API https://www.themoviedb.org/